anet-be/lua-yottadb/docs/lua-yottadb-ydbdocs.rst

 * ``subsarray``:
   (*optional*)
-  Table of {subscripts}
+  Table of subscripts

 * ``...``:
   (*optional*)
-  List of subscripts or table {subscripts}
+  List of subscripts or table subscripts

 * ``value``:
-  String/number/nil value to set node to.
+  The value to assign to the node.
 If this is a number, it is converted to a string.
-If it is nil, the value is deleted.
+If it is ``nil``, the node's value, if any, is deleted.

 :Returns: